Skip to main content

 I encourage, no, I URGE you to find a fun way to share YOUR money story.

-When your staff and board members are afraid to talk about money, using a fun infographic can remove some of the fear.
+When your staff and board members are hesitant to talk about money, using a fun infographic can help alleviate some of the fear.

 Here are five more tips on sharing your money story.

-In more than 30 years of working with nonprofit organizations I’ve found that when you talk about what things cost, and how much more of those things it takes to do your important work, your supporters will give MORE.
+In more than 35 years of working with nonprofit organizations, I’ve found that when you share what it takes to fund specific programs AND what it takes to fully fund your mission, your supporters will give MORE.

 Leave a Reply